-Then you’ll add the remaining ingredients, along with 1 tablespoon of the smoky liquid you saved from the bottom of the bowl.
+Then you’ll add the remaining ingredients, along with 1-2 tablespoons of the smoky liquid you saved from the bottom of the bowl.

-It is the balance of smoke, creamy tahini paste, garlic, lemon and salt, that all work together to accentuate (not overpower) the eggplant.
-And if you get it right, it is pure magic.
+- Nuanced and balanced, baba ganoush is earthy, subtly smoky, slightly tangy, and nutty from the tahini -the flavors all work together to accentuate (not overpower) the eggplant.
+And if you get the balance just right, it is pure magic!

-I hope you love this Authentic Baba Ganoush recipe as much as I do!
-Please let me know what you think in the comments and ratings below!
+I hope you love this Authentic Baba Ganoush recipe as much as we do!
+Please let us know what you think in the comments and ratings below!

-Simple, flavorful, Authentic Baba Ganoush recipe made with smoky grilled eggplant, tahini, garlic and lemon.
-A healthy, delcious Middle Eastern Eggplant Dip that is full of complexity and depth.
+Truly the BEST recipe for Baba Ganoush baked in the oven, or grilled (best) with eggplant, tahini paste, garlic, salt and lemon.
+A delicious Middle Eastern Eggplant Dip that is full of complexity and depth.
 Gluten-free, low-carb, vegan.

 - 2 garlic cloves, finely minced (use a garlic press)